 Wycombe Sound, the not-for-profit radio station for High Wycombe, has been granted a licence from Ofcom to broadcast full time for the next five years.

-Wycombe Sound will broadcast a mix of local interest interviews and features, together with local news and phone ins.
+Wycombe Sound will broadcast a mix of local interest interviews and features, together with local news and phone-ins.
 There will be lots of great music too, plus specialist programmes and outside broadcasts.
-In 2015 the team moved into permanent studios in Bridge Street which also features The Radio Kitchen, and The Blue Room, a dedicated space for live bands, choirs and performers.
+In 2015 the team moved into permanent studios in Bridge Street which also feature The Radio Kitchen, and The Blue Room, a dedicated space for live bands, choirs, and performers.
 The team are now raising money to buy transmission equipment and plan to be on air in the autumn.

 If you'd like to find out more about Wycombe Sound, visit their website.
 You can listen to them live through their website too!